fspdevs/VSF/README.md

 - configure the gatsby-plugin-material-ui
 - esignature
-- Switch form regular table to MAterial-Table
+- <del>Switch form regular table to MAterial-Table</del>
 - try updating to latest versions of packages every week (--yarn upgrade-interactive --latest--)
-- Change all forms into Material Ui forms with validation(optional)
+- Change all forms into Material Ui forms with validation(optional)(New Homeowner)
 - Make Client info editable/deletable for their respective reps and admins
 - Identity Provider configuration
 - Applications and forms should have a "Save and Continue" button